 will try to convince you otherwise, they are at best temporary solutions that will do more harm

-Why?
+Why are they bad?
 Because theyre harsh.
+They are toxic.
+They can be corrosive.
 Thats how they work.
 Products in this category include Draino,

 Liquid-Plumr, and Roebic Heavy Duty Crystal Drain Cleaner.